 Do you ever wonder if you’re OK mentally?
 With all the stress and struggle our modern world affords, who wouldn’t get upset, anxious, or depressed?
 How are you supposed to know if you’re responding normally or not?

-The National Alliance on Mental Illness asserts that one in four of us experiences a mental illness in any given year.
+The National Alliance on Mental Illness asserts that one in five of us experiences a mental illness in any given year.
 So it’s no wonder that over 20% are taking some kind of antidepressant medication.
 Right now we are entering Domestic Violence Awareness Month – certainly a significant source of mental/emotional distress and illness.
 We hear a lot about PTSD these days; God knows we have plenty of trauma in our world, and the after-affects are not surprising.

 Think of the billions of dollars spent and entire industries built around people trying to get mentally healthy.
 It’s only in the last several decades that much of this has come to be.
 Come to think of it, what did people do before self-help groups, Prozac, and hotlines?